Nazchanel/road-object-recognition/README.md

 ---

+Install all dependecies using `pip install -r requirements.txt`

+---

 ## Introduction

 Autonomous vehicles rely heavily on cameras as a primary sensor for perceiving the environment around them.
 Cameras capture images of the surrounding environment, which are then processed by the vehicle's computer vision algorithms to identify and track objects, such as other vehicles,